mangapress/mangapress/README.md

 #### 2.0.1-beta
    * Corrected a minor bug in update_options.
 Banner skin wouldn't be uploaded even if "use banner skin" option were checked and user had selected an image for upload.
-Also corrected a jQuery UI Tabs bug in the user admin area that is present when Manga+Press is used with Wordpress 2.8
+Also corrected a jQuery UI Tabs bug in the user admin area that is present when Manga+Press is used with WordPress 2.8

 ### 2.0

 #### 2.0-beta
    * Major reworking of code in mangapress-classes.php and mangapress-functions.php
-   * Reworked code of add_comic() function so it is compatible with the Wordpress post db and Media Library
+   * Reworked code of add_comic() function so it is compatible with the WordPress post db and Media Library
    * removed create directory for series option
    * added wp_sidebar_comic()